metricly/metricly-docs/content/right-sizing/reports-azure-right-sizing.md

 #### Memory
 - **Memory Constraint**: Define minimum requirements based on numerical or historical constraints.
+- **Default memory utilization when diagnostic monitoring not enabled:** Specify memory utilization when it does not exist because [guest OS diagnostic metrics][2] have not been enabled.
 - **Memory Target Utilization:** Set a specific utilization target as a percentage of memory resources.

 #### Data Aggregation